dy/audio-lab/principles.md

 * [a] Project should be able to be rendered via CLI, as browserify does.
 * [i] Blocks are streams.
 * [i] Blocks are separate atomic packages.
+* [i] Audio-lab is just a GUI-wrapper on underlying scheme of sound-generation.
 * [s] PCM format is used to convey the audio data.
 Needed for compatability.
 	* ndarray?
 	* buffer?
 	* audiobuffer?
 	* specific PCM compatible w/other libs like mp3, ogg etc?
 * [t] No time concept: only sequence of bytes.
 System is a phenomenon, time is measure.
+* [t] Every music composition is a program project, with it’s production, development stages, buildfile.
 * [t] Lab manages blocks, blocks manage connections.
 Though connections and blocks are self-sufficient units.
 Blocks and connections know nothing about lab (as people about god).